Creating a Keyhole for Your Lock: A Step-by-Step Guide

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-In this video we'll be completing our lock.
-To create the keyhole we're going to be using the ellipse tool from our toolbar.
+In this video, we'll be completing our lock.
+To create the keyhole, we’re going to use the Ellipse Tool from our toolbar.

-We'll click and hold and quite simply we're going to find the center and draw a circle using ALT and shift.
-We'll release and rather than this having a stroke on the outside we're going to change it from a stroke to a fill.
-To do this we'll go over to our toolbar.
+We’ll click and hold, then simply find the center and draw a circle by holding ALT and Shift.
+We’ll release, and rather than having a stroke on the outside, we’re going to change it from a stroke to a fill.

 Adobe Illustrator Bootcamp: Live & Hands-on, In NYC or Online, Learn From Experts, Free Retake, Small Class Sizes, 1-on-1 Bonus Training.
 Named a Top Bootcamp by Forbes, Fortune, & Time Out.
 Noble Desktop.
 Learn More.